Rao-mi/Tic_Tac_Toe/README.md

 NOTE THIS README.MD HAS BEEN CREATED CONVERTING A LATEX FILE, AND HAS NOT BEEN CORRECTED

+A special thanks goes to @indoor-industry that showed me the Ising model and helped me understading it

 *“Chess is not a game.
 Chess is a well-defined form of computation.
 You may not be able to work out the answers, but in theory there must be a solution, a right move in any position. ”*